Datu Patinggi Ali: Later life and death

 Following Brooke's coronation as Rajah of Sarawak on 24 September 1841, he restored Ali to his position as the chief of the Sarawak Malays.
 He worked for the government as a well-known warrior for James Brooke from 1841 until 1844.
 Additionally, Ali assisted Brooke in prosecuting Saribas and Skrang inhabitants who were thought to have committed pelation.
 He fought in an 1844 excursion to the upper Batang Lupar River with volunteers.
 He forced the other seven prahus to retreat after capturing one during their first encounter.
-He was later killed in Skrang during the Anglo-Bruneian War, along with 30 of his comrades, in an ambush by troops lead by Rentap.
+He was later killed in Skrang during the Anglo-Bruneian War, along with 30 of his comrades, in an ambush by troops led by Rentap.
 His exit from the Brooke administration did not, however, end his legacy or his position in the administration, as Datu Patinggi Ali's children rose to prominence in the realm.
 Among them was his son-in-law, Datu Patinggi Abdul Gapor, who succeeded Datu Patinggi Ali as the principal Malay leader throughout his upbringing.
 Unlike Ali, Abdul Ghapur's inauguration caused disapproval among his royal servants.